 In March 2011, the OPUC approved an all-party settlement stipulation in our general rate case that was filed in September 2010.
 The settlement provides for an overall rate increase of 3.1 percent for our Oregon customers, designed to increase annual revenues by \$3.0 million.
 Part of the rate increase became effective March 15, 2011, with the remaining increase effective June 1, 2011.
-An additional rate adjustment designed to increase revenues by \$0.6 million will occur on June 1, 2012 to recover capital costs associated with certain reinforcement and replacement projects upon a demonstration that such projects are complete and the costs were prudently incurred.
+An additional rate adjustment designed to increase revenues by \$0.5 million became effective on June 1, 2012 to recover capital costs associated with certain reinforcement and replacement projects, having demonstrated that such projects were complete by November 1, 2011, and the costs incurred were prudent.
+In addition, rates increased by an additional \$0.5 million, from June 1, 2012 through May 31, 2013, to recover the November 2011 through May 2012 deferred revenue requirement.